Student-centric advice and objective recommendations

 How Many Credits Do You Need For an Associate’s Degree?

 Most likely, you have heard a few things about associate degrees.
 Perhaps you heard that earning one takes less time and money than a four-year degree.
-But just how many credits do you need for an associate’s degree?
+But just how many credits do you need for an associate’s degree, and are they worth earning anyway?
+Let’s jump into it all together!

 How many credits do you need for an associate’s degree?